-Surface transportation laws periodically reauthorized by Congress establish the requirements for the 405 MPOs across the country, including the NJTPA.
+Surface transportation laws periodically reauthorized by Congress establish the requirements for the more than 400 MPOs across the country, including the NJTPA.
 The laws are implemented through regulations issued by the U.S. Department of Transportation.
 The most recent law, signed by the President on November 15, 2021, is the Infrastructure Investment and Jobs Act (IIJA).
 It is also known as the Bipartisan Infrastructure Law (BIL).
+It expires in September 2026.
+The NJTPA has established a website to provide updates on funding opportunities through IIJA at NJTPA.org/IIJA.

-Among the benefits to New Jersey, according to the USDOT:
+Among the benefits of the law to New Jersey, according to the USDOT:

 - Repair and rebuild roads and bridges with a focus on climate change mitigation, resilience, equity, and safety for all users, including cyclists and pedestrians.
 Based on formula funding alone, New Jersey would expect to receive approximately \$8 billion over five years in Federal highway formula funding for highways and bridges. - Improve the safety of our transportation system.
-The law invests \$13 billion over the Fixing America's Surface Transportation (FAST) Act levels directly into improving roadway safety. - Improve healthy, sustainable transportation options for millions of Americans.
-Based on formula funding alone, New Jersey would expect to receive about \$4.5 billion over five years under the law to improve public transportation options across the state.
-In the first year, this represents about a 37 percent increase over 2021 FAST Act formula transit funding levels. - Build a network of electric vehicle (EV) chargers to facilitate long-distance travel and provide convenient charging options.
-New Jersey would expect to receive about \$104 million over five years to support the expansion of an EV charging network in the state.
-New Jersey will also have the opportunity to apply for grants out of the \$2.5 billion available for EV charging. - Modernize and expand passenger rail and improve freight rail efficiency and safety.
+The law invests \$13 billion over previous funding levels directly into improving roadway safety. - Improve healthy, sustainable transportation options for millions of Americans.
+Based on formula funding alone, New Jersey would expect to receive about \$4.5 billion over five years under the law to improve public transportation options across the state. - Build a network of electric vehicle (EV) chargers to facilitate long-distance travel and provide convenient charging options.
+New Jersey is receiving about \$104 million over five years to support the expansion of an EV charging network in the state. - Modernize and expand passenger rail and improve freight rail efficiency and safety.
 The law includes \$66 billion above baseline to eliminate the Amtrak maintenance backlog and modernize the Northeast Corridor. - Improve our nation's airports.
-Under the law, airports in New Jersey would receive approximately \$272 million for infrastructure development for airports over five years.
+Under the law, airports in New Jersey would receive approximately \$272 million for infrastructure development for airports over five years..